 - People who have autoimmune diseases (like lupus or rheumatoid arthritis), are immunodeficient (have HIV, for instance) or are taking some medications (like steroids).
 These can all prevent proper healing after the surgery.

 Yes.
 Most of our patients elect to have both eyes done in one visit.
-However, this decision should be discussed during your pre-op appointment.
+However, this decision should be discussed during your pre-operative appointment.

 No. Your eye is carefully anesthetized with drops before the surgery.
 You won't feel any pain during the procedure.
 If you choose, we can often prescribe a sedative to help you relax during the surgery.
 Some patients report minor discomfort after the surgery.